 Ensure that the replica set has an odd number of voting members.
 A replica set can have up to 7 voting members.
 If you have an even number of voting members, deploy another data bearing voting member or, if constraints prohibit against another data bearing voting member, an arbiter.

 An arbiter does not store a copy of the data and requires fewer resources.
-As a result, you may run an arbiter on an application server or other shared process.
+As a result, you may run an arbiter on an application server or other shared resource.
 With no copy of the data, it may be possible to place an arbiter into environments that you would not place other members of the replica set.
 Consult your security policies.